Welcome to www.diggers-dumpers-plant.co.uk

 Homemade diggers and backhoes.
 Digger plans and current manufacturers.

 As I have stated elsewhere on this site, hand digging with a pick and a shovel is definitely work that is best avoided!
 Faced with this, a few brave souls have actually built diggers from scratch.
-So rather than breaking their backs wielding a pick and shovel they have broken them cutting and welding together a fairly complex machine instead!
+So rather than wearing themselves out wielding a pick and shovel they have worn themselves out cutting and welding together a fairly complex machine instead!
 If you have a lot of digging to do then maybe it is worth building a digger.
-But if you charge your time out at even a modest rate is is arguably an uneconomic option.
+But if you charge your time out at even a modest rate it is arguably an uneconomic option.
 I suppose if you have plenty of time on your hands then building a digger could be fun.

 To make life a bit easier there are a number of plans available (and some kits).
 These are all for diggers which are essentially similar to the manufactured towable diggers from the 1980's which are featured on this site.
 My opinion is that the 1980's machines were pretty well thought out and some of the plans are a bit lacking in comparison.